chrisg83/woo_delivery_date/README.md

 # woo_delivery_date

 <p>Adds Order Delivery date to the "Shipping Method" section of invoices and packing lists</p>

-* 'Show shipping method' should be enabled for invoices!
+* "Show shipping method" should be enabled for invoices!

 * This Code is Designed to Go in the WordPress Subtheme Functions.php